How to Plant, Grow, and Care for Persimmon Trees

 Persimmon wilt is caused by the fungal pathogen Acromonium diospyri.
 When the disease strikes, the leaves wilt, and then branches wilt from the top down.
 It’s difficult to catch the disease, and affected trees should be removed and destroyed immediately.
 There is no treatment.

-Leaf spot is a fungal disease caused by colletotrichum.
-It appears as dark black spots on leaves and then spreads to fruit.
+Leaf spot is a fungal disease caused by Colletotrichum.
+It appears as dark black spots on leaves and then spreads to the fruit.
 Affected adult trees aren’t in danger, but young ones need treatments.
-Spray bordeaux mix diluted in water as a preventative after the leaves have fallen off the tree.
-If you don’t have access to the supplies to make bordeaux mix, you can use a commercial copper fungicide.
 Rake and dispose of any damaged leaves.

 Frequently Asked Questions

-Q: Do you need 2 persimmon trees to produce fruit?
+Do you need two persimmon trees to produce fruit?

-A: 120 days from flowering.
-But at least 5 years of growth before that.
+120 days from flowering.
+But at least five years of growth before that.

 Share This Post